This site is for general and professional educational purposes

 Flacourtia indica is an Asiatic species with excellent fruits.

-Carissa grandiflora and other species of South Africa is a spiny ornamental that is often used as a hedge plant in subtropical areas.
+Carissa grandiflora and other species of South Africa are spiny ornamentals that are often used as a hedge plant in subtropical areas.
 The small scarlet fruits are consumed raw or cooked or used for jellies and preserves.

 Malpighia glabra of the West Indies is commonly grown from Texas to Northern South America.
-It has juicy red cherrylike fruits that are usually cooked or used for beverages.
+It has juicy red cherry like fruits that are usually cooked or used for beverages.
+The plants are sensitive to pruning and will not set fruit if pruning is severely done.

 Monstera deliciosa is an ornamental aroid often planted in greenhouses.
 It has long conelike fruits with a pleasant pineapple-like flavor when ripe.